White-Label Product & Auth0 Integration

 Auth0 limited what we could control

-Pressure to ship fast after the attack
+Pressure to ship fast after the security vulnerability

-I built a design system with shared tokens and client-specific themes.
 I defined what could be customised — colour, typography, icons — and what stayed fixed across all clients.
 Content was the hardest constraint: each client had different wording requirements for regulatory reasons.

 When clients or internal stakeholders pushed for bespoke changes, I assessed each request against scalability impact and pushed back with a standardised alternative where the request would add long-term maintenance debt.